 He found that this plant represents a new species, and even a new genus of plant, sharing some similarities with modern ferns and horsetails.

 “It is an extraordinary discovery, since such exquisitely-preserved fossils from this period are extremely rare,” he says.
-“We named the genus Keraphyton (like the horn plant in Greek), and the species Keraphyton mawsoniae, in honour of our partner Professor Ruth Mawson, a distinguished Australian palaeontologist who died in 2019.”
+“We named the genus Keraphyton (like the horn plant in Greek), and the species Keraphyton mawsoniae, in honor of our partner Professor Ruth Mawson, a distinguished Australian paleontologist who died in 2019.”

 Reference: “Keraphyton gen. nov., a new Late Devonian fern-like plant from Australia” by Antoine Champreux, Brigitte Meyer-Berthaud and Anne-Laure Decombeix, 16 June 2020, PeerJ.